initpy/go-book/interfaces.rst

 The case of the empty interface
 ===============================
-The empty interface ``interface{}`` doesn't contain even a single method, hence every type implements *all* 0 of it's methods.
+The empty interface ``interface{}`` doesn't contain even a single method, hence every type implements *all* 0 of its methods.

 The empty interface, is not useful in *describing* a behavior (clearly, it is an entity of few words), but rather is extremely useful when we need to store